ggplots are layered compositions of these various components. To add components to the plot we simply add them with a “+”

 library(patchwork) #tools for composing multiple panels

-For these examples we will use the mpg
+For these examples we will use the mpg built in data set

 from ggplot2